The Nintendo DSi was launched in late 2008 in Japan, but if you lived outside of Japan, you had to wait until early 2009.

 Game 1: Theme Park

-A strategy game rated 3+ and published/developed by Electronic Arts, ‘Theme Park’ is a game that makes you the boss of a theme park, as you decide what facilities and other features appear in your theme park.
-Furthermore, you then get to hire staff, change entrance fees, improve salaries etc, while also getting details about how much money your theme park makes year by year.
+A strategy game rated 3+ and published/developed by Electronic Arts, ‘Theme Park’ is a game that places the gamer as the boss of a theme park.
+Throughout your time playing through the game, you’ll decide what facilities and other features appear in your theme park, such as restaurants, rides, entrances and more.
+Plus, you’ll also get to hire staff, change entrance fees, improve salaries etc, while also getting details about how much money your theme park makes year by year.

 The controls for the game include: